-The following table shows information regarding the compensation received by the independent directors and executive officers for the fiscal year ended December 31, 2017.
+The following table shows information regarding the compensation received by the independent directors and executive officers for the fiscal year ended December 31, 2016.
 No compensation is paid to directors who are "interested persons."

-Name and Principal Position with the Company Fees Earned From or Paid in Cash by the Company Pension or Retirement Benefits Accrued As Part of the Company's Expenses(1) All Other Compensation Total Compensation From the Company Received by Directors Independent Directors by the company Expenses(1) Compensation Directors John R. Baron, Director \$ 116,750 None None \$ 116,750 François de Saint Phalle, Former Director(2) 52,250 None None 52,250 Jerrold B. Harris, Director 115,500 None None 115,500 William E. Mayer, Director 133,625 None None 133,625 Meridee A. Moore(3), Director 29,500 None None 29,500 Maureen K. Usifer, Director 128,625 None None 128,625 Mark S. Lies, Director 115,500 None None 115,500 Interested Directors James E. Keenan, Director None None None None Non-Director Officers Donna Milia(4), Former Chief Financial Officer and Treasurer None None None None Michael Pungello(5), Interim Chief Financial Officer and Treasurer None None None None Charles C.S.
-Park(6), Chief Compliance Officer None None None None Michael J. Zugay(7), Chief Executive Officer None None None None
+Name and Principal Position with the Company Fees Earned From or Paid in Cash by the Company Pension or Retirement Benefits Accrued As Part of the Company's Expenses(1) All Other Compensation Total Compensation From the Company Received by Directors Independent Directors John R. Baron, Director \$ 116,750 None None \$ 116,750 Jerrold B. Harris, Director 115,500 None None 115,500 Mark S. Lies, Director(2) 58,750 None None 58,750 William E. Mayer, Lead Independent Director 119,250 None None 119,250 François de Saint Phalle, Director(3) 114,500 None None 114,500 Maureen K. Usifer, Director 124,250 None None 124,250 Interested Directors Steven F. Sterling(4), former Chairman of the Board and former Chief Executive Officer None None None None James E. Keenan(5), Chairman of the Board None None None None Officers Michael J. Zugay(6), Chief Executive Officer None None None None Donna M. Milia(7), Chief Financial Officer and Treasurer None None None None Charles C.S.
+Park(8), Chief Compliance Officer None None None None

-- (1) We do not have a pension or retirement plan or deferred compensation plan, and directors do not receive any pension or retirement benefits. - (2) Mr. de Saint Phalle resigned as a Director of the Company effective May 5, 2017. - (3) Ms. Moore was appointed to the Board on November 7, 2017. - 4) Ms. Milia resigned as Chief Financial Officer of the Company on October 18, 2017. - (5) Mr. Pungello was appointed by the Board as Interim Chief Financial Officer on October 20, 2017.
-Mr. Pungello is currently an employee of, and compensated by, the Advisor. - (6) Mr. Park is currently an employee of, and compensated by, an affiliate of the Advisor. - (7) Mr. Zugay is a nominee for Director at the 2018 Annual Meeting of Stockholders
+- (1) We do not have a pension or retirement plan or deferred compensation plan, and directors do not receive any pension or retirement benefits. - (2) Mr. Lies was elected to the Board at the 2016 Annual Meeting of stockholders held on May 6, 2016. - (3) Mr. de Saint Phalle retired from the Board on May 5, 2017. - (4) Mr. Sterling was an employee of, and compensated by, an affiliate of the Advisor.
+Mr. Sterling did not stand for re-election at the Company's 2017 annual meeting of stockholders held on May 5, 2017 and his term as a director ended at that meeting. - (5) Mr. Keenan was appointed as an interested Class III Director and as the Chairman of the Board effective as of January 1, 2017. - (6) Mr. Zugay is currently an employee of, and compensated by, an affiliate of the Advisor. - (7) Ms. Milia is currently an employee of, and compensated by, the Advisor. - (8) Mr. Park is currently an employee of, and compensated by, an affiliate of the Advisor.

-As compensation for serving on our Board, each Independent Director received an annual fee of \$100,000 in 2017 and the lead Independent Director received an additional annual fee of \$22,500.
+As compensation for serving on our Board, each Independent Director received an annual fee of \$100,000 in 2016.
 Additionally, each Independent Director receives meeting attendance fees of \$2,500 (\$1,250 for telephonic attendance) per board meeting and \$1,000 (\$500 for telephonic attendance) per committee meeting attended plus reimbursement of reasonable out-of-pocket expenses incurred in connection with such attendance.
-In addition, the chair of the audit committee receives an annual fee of \$15,000 and the chair of any other committee receives an annual fee of \$2,500 for their additional services in these capacities.
-Prior to November 7, 2017, the chair of the audit committee received an annual fee of \$12,500.
-In addition, we purchase directors' and officers' liability insurance on behalf of our Directors and officers.
+In addition, in 2016 the chairperson of the audit committee received an annual fee of \$7,500 and will receive an annual fee of \$12,500 thereafter, and the chairperson of any other committee receives an annual fee of \$2,500 for their additional services in these capacities.
+Mr. Mayer was appointed Lead Independent Director on March 7, 2017 and will receive an annual fee of \$22,500 commencing on such date.
+In addition, we purchase directors' and officers' liability insurance on behalf of our directors and officers.